Cart0

 • Step 1

-Make the dough: In a large mixing bowl, combine the flour and salt.
-Add in the eggs and water and incorporate with a fork (or, to avoid cleaning another bowl, you can do this on the countertop by creating a mound with the flour and then making a well for the wet ingredients).
-Once the dough forms into a ball, knead for about 5 minutes, or until the dough has become soft and elastic.
-Form it into a smooth ball, and rest under a damp cloth for 30 minutes.
+Make the dough: In a large mixing bowl, add the flour and salt and mix until combined.
+Add the eggs and water, and mix with a fork until combined.
+Form the dough into a ball, and on a well-floured knead for about 5 minutes, or until the dough becomes soft and elastic.
+Form it into a smooth ball, return it to the bowl, and rest under a damp cloth for 30 minutes.

 • Step 2

 Make the filling: Heat the schmaltz in a skillet over medium heat.
-When it's rippling, add the onion, garlic, and salt, and cook until translucent, 5 minutes.
+Add the onion, garlic, and salt, and cook until translucent, about 5 minutes.
 Remove from the heat.

 • Step 3

 In a food processor, combine the turkey or chicken with the onion mixture, making sure to include as much schmaltz as possible.
-Pulse until well combined.
+Pulse about 8-10 times until well combined.
 Transfer to a mixing bowl and add the chopped dill, if using, and mix well until fully combined.
-Cover and chill until ready to assemble.
+Cover and chill in the refrigerator until ready to assemble.

 • Step 4

-When the dough has rested, begin assembly: divide the dough ball into 4 equal portions.
+Divide the dough ball into 4 equal portions.
 Roll each portion into a ball, keeping the others covered with a towel while you work.
 Working one at a time, create a hole in the dough ball with your thumbs so that it looks like a bagel.
-Begin stretching it out the loop of dough until the width of the dough is about ¾-inch thick.
+Begin stretching out the loop of dough until the width of the dough is about ¾-inch thick.
 Cover the piece of dough with a kitchen towel and repeat this process with the other 3 pieces of dough.

 • Step 5

-Take each dough loop, and cut the loop at two opposite ends so that each dough loop forms two straight logs.
-Roll each log out with your hands until it is ½ inch thick (width).
-Cut each log into inch-long pieces and cover with a towel, repeating with all 4 loops.
+Take each dough loop and cut it at two opposite points, creating two straight logs.
+Roll each log with your hands until it is about ½ inch thick.
+Cut the logs into 1-inch pieces, cover them with a towel, and repeat with the remaining three loops.

 • Step 6